zambal/eml/README.md

 #### Unpacking

-Since the contents of elements are always wrapped in a list, Eml provides a utility function to easily access the contents.
+Since the contents of elements are always wrapped in a list, Eml provides a utility function to easily access its contents.
 ```elixir
 iex> Eml.unpack div 42
 "42"